Telefonica/opengateway-developers-website/v0/catalog/devicelocation/devicelocation.md

 ### Footprint for your identity service
 The API's standardization ensures uniform access across multiple telecom providers, expanding your business reach and ensuring consistent functionality across different carriers.

-## General Informations

-> ⚙️ Problem Solved
->
-> You want to verify that a device is where you expect it to be.
-The expected location can be the reported GPS coordinates, safe places to operate from (e.g. home address, workplace), etc.

-> ⚙️ How it works
->
-> By providing latitude and longitude, it is checked whether the device is in that location.

-> ⚙️ Parameters sent in the request
->
-> - msisdn (mobile phone number in the format: +551199999999)
-> - latitude (latitude in the format: -23.5042623)
-> - longitude (longitude in the format -46.8575631)
-> - accuracy (precision of the radius of the circle in km: 2)

-> ⚙️ Data received in the response
->
-> If the device is not in the expected location, it returns verificationResult: false .
-If the device is in the expected location, the value is verificationResult: true .